Whitsett, Pennsylvania: Present day

 The Great Allegheny Passage runs through Whitsett, at the trailhead there is space for parking and trail access located at Weiss Memorial Park.
 There is also a basketball court, baseball field, playground and pavilions near the trail access.
 The trail was built on the old lines of the Pittsburgh & Lake Erie railroad.
 Whitsett was added to National Register of Historic Places in 1995.
+The former Banning #2 coal mine property is now owned by mosaic artist Rachel Sager who has created a collaborative outdoor mosaic art installation called The Ruins Project on the remains of the mine's outbuildings.
+The project tells the story of the historic mine and town, and includes the work of more than 250 artists from around the world.